Managing fertiliser application with the seed

-There is a greater risk of seedling damage at any fertiliser application rate on sandy soils than on heavier clay soils.
 Soils with a high proportion of clay are better able to retain water and adsorb ammonia ions released from nitrogen fertilisers than coarse-textured soils.
+There is a greater risk of seedling damage at any given fertiliser application rate on sandy soils than on heavier clay soils.

 The safest application equipment allows the fertiliser and seed to be applied in separate bands.
-Applying fertilisers below and to the side of the plant line with a minimum of 50 mm of separation is the most effective method of avoiding seed or root contact in winter crops.
+Below and to the side of the plant line with a minimum of 50mm of separation is the most effective method of avoiding seed or root contact in winter crop.
 Also consider twin row, dutch opener type systems that give excellent flexibility with fertiliser applications.

 Any change in the application equipment should be considered for its potential to increase or decrease seed safety, even changes to row spacing.
-There is more than one grower who has learnt the hard way that increasing the row spacing and keeping fertiliser rates the same can result in reduced plant population.
+There’s more than one grower out there who has learnt the hard way that increasing the row spacing and keeping fertiliser rates the same can result in reduced plant population.
 Don’t make this mistake!